survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-Or like this if you want to apply multiple loaders:
+Or you can apply `use` and handle it there.
+The advantage of this approach is that it allows you to set up multiple loaders per match in a readable manner:

 ```javascript
 {